Breaking Parameter Degeneracies in a Magnetically Charged Black Hole Embedded in a Hernquist Dark-Matter Halo: A Multi-Observable Analysis: Introduction

 A second, independent deformation can arise from the compact object itself.
-Nonlinear electrodynamics (NED) extends the Einstein--Maxwell sector in the strong-field regime and has been widely used to construct magnetically charged and regular black-hole solutions~\cite{AyonBeato1998,Bronnikov2001,Bronnikov2022}.
-In such models the electromagnetic contribution does not behave like the usual linear Maxwell field near the horizon.
-Instead, the NED sector can modify the causal structure, the photon sphere, the effective potential barrier governing perturbations, and the associated ringdown spectrum.
-Magnetically charged NED black holes are therefore useful phenomenological laboratories for controlled departures from the Reissner--Nordstr\"om paradigm.
+Nonlinear electrodynamics (NED) generalizes the Einstein--Maxwell sector in the strong-field regime and has been widely used to construct magnetically charged and regular black-hole solutions~\cite{AyonBeato1998,Bronnikov2001,Bronnikov2022, Konoplya:2025ect}.
+In such models the NED sector can modify the causal structure, the photon sphere, the effective potential barrier governing perturbations, and the corresponding ringdown spectrum.
+Magnetically charged NED black holes are therefore useful phenomenological laboratories for controlled departures from the Reissner-Nordstr\"om paradigm.

-The geometry considered in this work combines these two ingredients.
-It describes a magnetically charged NED black hole embedded in a Hernquist dark-matter halo~\cite{Jha2025NED}.
-The lapse contains a positive magnetic contribution and a negative halo contribution, so the two sectors naturally compete.
-Previous analyses of this spacetime showed that strong-lensing and optical observables can display partial cancellations between the NED and halo parameters~\cite{Jha2025NED}.
-This raises a sharper question for black-hole phenomenology: can the same cancellation occur in the QNM spectrum, and can ringdown, shadow, weak-lensing, and high-energy observables break the resulting degeneracy?
+The geometry studied in this paper combines both ingredients~\cite{Jha2025NED, Jha2025Hernquist, Feng:2025iao}, a magnetically charged NED black hole embedded in a Hernquist dark-matter halo.
+The lapse contains a positive magnetic contribution and a negative halo contribution, so the two sectors compete naturally.
+Earlier analyses of this spacetime showed that strong-lensing and optical observables can display partial cancellations between the NED and halo parameters~\cite{Jha2025Hernquist, Feng:2025iao}.
+This raises a sharper question for black-hole phenomenology: does the same cancellation occur in the QNM spectrum, and can ringdown, shadow, weak-lensing, and high-energy observables break the resulting degeneracy?